jgmalcolm/jgmalcolm.github.io/_posts/2015-05-27-co-founders.md

 ## Your worst enemy

+Ask yourself these questions:

-Try this little thought experiment: what if this partner was your worst enemy?
++ what if this partner was your worst enemy?
-Specifically consider things like, how would you split up assets if you needed to divorce?
-What about assets you brought to capitalize the business?
-How would profits be disbursed?
-If you left early, how can you get your money back?
-If you caught them cheating, how would you deal with it?
++ how would you split up assets if you needed to divorce?
++ what about assets you brought to capitalize the business?
++ how would profits be disbursed?
++ if you left early, how can you get your money back?
++ if you caught them cheating, how would you deal with it?

 Don't just gloss over holes in the contract and assume you both understand what it means.
 Make things explicit where you can.